John Iremil Teodoro

-John Iremil Teodoro (born November 14, 1973 in Maybato Norte, San Jose de Buenavista, Antique, Philippines) is a Filipino writer, creative writing and literature teacher, literary critic, translator, and cultural scholar.
+John Iremil Teodoro (born 14 November 1973, in Maybato Norte, San Jose de Buenavista, Antique, Philippines) is a Filipino writer, creative writing and literature teacher, literary critic, translator, and cultural scholar.
 He is also considered to be a leading pioneer in Philippine gay literature and the most published author in Kinaray-a.

-About

 Born to a middle-class family in Antique province, Teodoro gained early recognition as a creative writer since his college years.
 His father is an international ship captain and his mother a full-time housewife.
 He writes in four languages, namely English, Filipino, Hiligaynon and Kinaray-a.

+Career

 He is a member of the Alon Collective and the Tabig/Hubon Manunulat Antique.
-Many of his literary works have been published in some of the country's leading journals, magazines and newspapers like Ani, Idea, Tomas, Agung, The Daily Tribune, and Liwayway.
-His poems are also published and translated ito English by the State of Virginia Poet Laureate Luisa A. Igloria in international online literary journals like Qarrtsiluni and Plume Poetry.
+Many of his literary works have been published in some of the country's leading journals, magazines, and newspapers.
+His poems have been published and translated ito English by Virginia Poet Laureate Luisa A. Igloria in international online literary journals like Qarrtsiluni and Plume Poetry.

 Teodoro is a five-time awardee of the Palanca Awards and has published countless books of fiction and poetry.
 He obtained his bachelor's degree in biology from the University of San Agustin in Iloilo City and completed an MFA degree in creative writing and a PhD in Literature from the De La Salle University-Manila where he is now teaching creative writing, literature, and art appreciation since 2016.
-His new essays in Filipino can be read in his blog Pagmumuni-muni ni Putri Duyung (jieteodoro.com).